Soy Protein Powder –

 The difference in soy protein powder products

-The featured manufacturer of soy protein powder supplements has been making soy protein for over 50 years.
+The featured manufacturer of soy protein powder supplements has been making soy protein for nearly 60 years.
 The company’s founders knew the health benefits of soy while realizing the potential detrimental factors.
 They knew that processing would make all the difference.

-Long ago, this supplement industry leader developed a unique method to ensure that the good remains and the bad is eliminated.
-See the following concerns about soy by traditional medicine and holistic circles today and how the featured company’s processing difference in its soy protein powder, and adherence to quality overcomes each concern:
+Long ago, this 'beyond organic' industry leader developed a unique method to ensure that the good remains and the bad is eliminated.

 - Soy may stunt growth and/or cause thyroid problems.